-In recent years, seismology has rapidly gained recognition as a probe of stellar interaction histories.
-Closely following Rui and Fuller (2021a), Deheuvels, Ballot, Gehan, et al. (2022) discovered roughly four dozen red giant branch stars in the scatter below the degenerate sequence in the seismic $\Delta \nu - \Delta \Pi_1$ diagram (see also Li, Deheuvels, and Ballot, 2024).
+In recent years, seismology has rapidly gained recognition a probe of stellar interaction histories.
+Closely following Rui and Fuller (2021a), Deheuvels, Ballot, Gehan, et al. (2022) discovered roughly four dozen red giant branch stars in the scatter below the degenerate sequence in the seismic $\Delta v - \Delta \Pi$ diagram (see also G. Li, Deheuvels, and Ballot, 2024).
 Their positions on the seismic spacing diagram indicate that their total masses and degrees of core degeneracy are inconsistent with isolated stellar evolution, implying that they likely gained mass from a stellar interaction.

-In the red clump (core helium-burning phase), Li, Bedding, Murphy, et al. (2022) identify two classes of unusual stars in the seismic mass-radius plane.
-The "very low-mass" stars have masses $\leq 0.8 M{\odot}$ implying main-sequence lifetimes longer than the age of the universe, and the "underluminous" stars have unusually low radii but otherwise normal masses.
-Both very-low-mass and underluminous stars have lost an unusually large amount of mass during the course of their evolution, likely due to a close binary interaction.
-These classes are distinguished from each other by whether the initial helium ignition was degenerate (verylow-mass) or non-degenerate (underluminous).
+In the red clump (core helium-burning phase), Y. Li et al. (2022) identify two classes of unusual stars in the seismic mass-radius plane.
+The "very low-mass" stars have masses $\leq 0.8M{\odot}$ implying main-sequence lifetimes longer than the age of the universe, and the "underluminous" stars have unusually low radii but otherwise normal masses.
+These two classes of stars can be respectively identified as primary and secondary red clump stars which have lost an unusually large amount of mass, likely due to a companion.
 Matteuzzi et al. (2023) further investigate three members within the very low-mass class of RGs (termed in that work as "red horizontal branch" stars), finding extremely high degrees of mixed-mode coupling consistent with model predictions for their evanescent wave regions.

 Seismology can also effectively synergize with other observational techniques to identify systems of likely binary origin.
-By measuring $\Delta \Pi_1$ , Hon, Huber, Rui, et al. (2023) seismically identified the star 8 UMi (Baekdu) as a core helium-burning star.
-However, 8 UMi is also the host of a close ( $a \approx 0.5$ AU) giant planet which, in the single-star scenario, should have been engulfed during 8 UMi's preceding red giant branch phase.
+By measuring $\Delta\Pi$, Hon, Huber, Rui, et al. (2023) seismically identified the star 8 UMi (Baekdu) as a core helium-burning star.
+However, 8 UMi is also the host of a close ($a \approx 0.5$ AU) giant planet which, in the single-star scenario, should have been engulfed during 8 UMi's preceding red giant branch phase.
 The system can, however, be explained as the outcome of a merger between a RG and a helium-core white dwarf.
 Such a merger could have ignited 8 UMi's helium without requiring it to ascend all the way to the tip of the red giant branch (e.g., Zhang and Jeffery, 2013).
 The lithium-richness of 8 UMi seems to lend credence to this binary hypothesis.

 Rapid rotation in RGs is also a strong indicator for past stellar interactions.
 This is because the envelopes of isolated RGs spin extremely slowly, owing to angular momentum conservation on the red giant branch.
 In consequence, any detection of a substantial rotation rate in the envelope implies some kind of spin-up due to a stellar or tidal interaction (e.g., Carlberg, Majewski, et al., 2011; Tayar, Ceillier, et al., 2015; Ceillier et al., 2017).
-While surface rotation rates can be measured by other methods (e.g., photometric modulation, rotational broadening), rapid envelope rotation can also be corroborated by p-mode rotational splittings (see, e.g., Tayar, Moyano, et al., 2022; Ong, Hon, et al., 2024).
+While surface rotation rates can be measured by other methods (e.g., photometric modulation, rotational broadening), rapid envelope rotation can also be corroborated by envelope rotational splittings (see, e.g., Tayar, Moyano, et al., 2022; Ong, Hon, et al., 2024).
 Furthermore, unlike those other methods, seismology is also capable of measuring the rotation rates of the cores of RGs.
 Leveraging this sensitivity to differential rotation, (Ong, 2025) show that the envelope and core of Kepler-56 rotate around different axes, consistent with either the past engulfment of or ongoing tidal realignment by a planet.